 Media Services provides a key delivery service for delivering DRM (PlayReady, Widevine, FairPlay) licenses and AES keys to authorized clients.
 You can use the Azure portal, the REST API, or the Media Services SDK for .NET to configure authorization and authentication policies for your licenses and keys.

 You can control who has access to your content by configuring the content key authorization policy.
 The content key authorization policy supports either open or token restriction.

 With an open authorization policy, the content key is sent to any client (no restriction).

-With a token-restricted authorization policy, the content key will only be send to a client that presents a valid JSON Web Token (JWT) or Simple Web Token (SWT) in the key/license request.
-This token must be issued by a Secure Token Service (STS).
-You can use Microsoft Active Directory as an STS or deploy a custom STS.
+With a token-restricted authorization policy, the content key is sent only to a client that presents a valid JSON Web Token (JWT) or simple web token (SWT) in the key/license request.
+This token must be issued by a security token service (STS).
+You can use Azure Active Directory as an STS or deploy a custom STS.
 The STS must be configured to create a token signed with the specified key and issue claims that you specified in the token restriction configuration.
-The Media Services key delivery service will return the requested key/license to the client if the token is valid and the claims in the token match those configured for the key/license.
+The Media Services key delivery service returns the requested key/license to the client if the token is valid and the claims in the token match those configured for the key/license.

-When configuring the token restricted policy, you must specify the primary verification key, issuer and audience parameters.
-The primary verification key contains the key that the token was signed with, issuer is the secure token service that issues the token.
+When you configure the token restricted policy, you must specify the primary verification key, issuer, and audience parameters.
+The primary verification key contains the key that the token was signed with.
+The issuer is the secure token service that issues the token.
 The audience, sometimes called scope, describes the intent of the token or the resource the token authorizes access to.
 The Media Services key delivery service validates that these values in the token match the values in the template.

-If your asset was encrypted with more than one DRM, you should use an encryption tag in the streaming URL: (format='m3u8-aapl', encryption='xxx').
+If your asset was encrypted with more than one DRM, use an encryption tag in the streaming URL: (format='m3u8-aapl', encryption='xxx').

 The following considerations apply: